chipsalliance/caliptra-sw/runtime/README.md

 active contexts in a privilege level is above its active context limit, the InvokeDpe command should fail.

+Further, it is not allowed for PL1 to call DeriveChild with the intent of changing locality to PL0's locality, since this would increase the number of active contexts in PL0's locality, and hence allow PL1 to DOS PL0.

 ### DPE Profile Implementation

 The DPE iRoT Profile leaves some choices up to implementers.
 This section